goepigen/vim-experience/README.md

 Here are things I notice I haven't memorized very well yet
 - I confuse `j` and `k` a lot: it seems that my natural instinct is to think that `j` means up and `k` means down, but it is the opposite.
 - The `ESC` key seems to far away given how important and frequent it is to go to NORMAL mode

-As examples of the types of things that a simple text like this makes me think about optimizing

 Here are some other interesting links I've read at this point in the journey